Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Discussion and Conclusions

 Building on the paper I analysis, we examine the behaviour of the BNT transform in two distinct scenarios: one in which the assumed IA model is reasonably accurate but not exact, and another in which it fails to capture the true IA behaviour.
 We then assess whether the scale separation in $k$-space provided by the BNT method remains valid under these two scenarios.

-In the first scenario, the “reasonably accurate” IA case corresponds to using the same IA model for both the sampling and fiducial analyses, while certain fixed parameters of the fiducial model cannot be recovered by the sampling model.
+In the first scenario, the “reasonably accurate” IA case corresponds to using the same IA model (TATT) for both the sampling and fiducial analyses, while certain fixed parameters of the fiducial model (TATT model in Table \ref{tbl:prior_IA}) cannot be recovered by the sampling model (TATT prior in Table \ref{tbl:prior_IA}).
 We find that the BNT approach still succeeds in separating the physical scales in $k$-space and yields an unbiased estimate of $S_8$.
+Quantitatively, with a $k$-cut of $k\le 0.1\,\rm Mpc^{-1}$ and a fractional threshold $\tFD=0.02$, BNT is able to recover an unbiased $S_8$ to better than 2\% while non-BNT looses all constraining power.
+With less stringent $k$-cuts ($k\le 0.33\,\rm Mpc^{-1}, k\le 1\,\rm Mpc^{-1}$), the $S_8$ bias can be significant, largelly exceeding 10$\sigma$ for the no $k$-cut version, for both BNT and non-BNT.

 In the second scenario, the fiducial and sampling IA models differ fundamentally—either in redshift or in $k$-space—and can therefore introduce significant biases in the cosmological constraints.
 The key question is whether we can diagnose inconsistencies in the IA model and thus identify potential biases in the inferred cosmological parameters.
+We tested two scenarios: one where the fiducial model is NLA-z and the sampling model is NLA and the other where the fiducial is TATT and the sampling is NLA (see Table \ref{tbl:prior_IA} for the details).
 Our results show that when the two IA models differ in redshift space, both the noBNT and BNT analyses provide an internal self-consistency check that reveals the discrepancy between the fiducial and sampling models.
 However, when the IA models differ in $k$-space, only the BNT approach provides the correct diagnostic, the noBNT approach does not provide any means of identifying an incorrect IA model.
-This is indeed expected as BNT is built to offer a way to separate physical scales in weak lensing.
+The discrepancies in redshift and $k$ bins are significant and exceed 5$\sigma$ ($5.13\sigma$ for $k$ bins and $>7 \sigma$ for $z$ bins).